nagasudhirpulla/taming_python/blog/skills/functions_in_python.md

 def multiply(x,y=1):
     return x*y

-# use the function, since we did'nt
+# use the function, since we didn't give second input,
+# it is considered as the default value, i.e., 1
 a = multiply(15)
 print(a)
 # this prints 15

-# use the function
+# use the function, here we are giving both the inputs
 b = multiply(15, 2)
 print(b)
 # this prints 30